2025 Sumy offensive: Incursion

-On June 1, a Ukrainian source indicated Russian control over the settlements of Oleksiivka, Varachyne, Yablunivka and Novomykolaivka.
-On June 2, Ukrainian political scientist Viktor Bobyrenko said that Russian forces have took the village of Kindrativka located south of Kostyantynivka.
+On 1 June 2025, a Ukrainian source indicated Russian control over the settlements of Oleksiivka, Varachyne, Yablunivka and Novomykolaivka.
+On June 2, Ukrainian political scientist Viktor Bobyrenko said that Russian forces have taken the village of Kindrativka located south of Kostyantynivka.

-On June 5, Ruslan Mykula, co-founder of the independent Ukrainian intelligence service DeepState UA, said that the main target of the incursion was the strategically important village of Yunakivka.
+On 5 June 2025, Ruslan Mykula, co-founder of the independent Ukrainian intelligence service DeepState UA, said that the main target of the incursion was the strategically important village of Yunakivka.
 Mykula believed capturing Yunakivka would provide forest cover for Russian infantry and fire control over Sumy city.
 In the latest report of the war by DeepState, it assessed that Russian forces occupied the villages of Kindrativka and Oleksiivka, making Russian forces within 20 kilometres of Sumy proper and Sumy within range of artillery shelling and Russian FPV drone attacks.
 DeepState also said that Russia is advancing to Sadky located southeast of Yunakivka for forest cover which "will be extremely difficult to knock it out of there" if Russia succeeds.
 Ukrainian member of parliament Maryana Bezuglaya and former spokesman for the General Staff of the Armed Forces of Ukraine Vladislav Seleznyov said that all residents of Sumy must either join the defence forces or evacuate the city.

-On June 7–8, Russian forces moved into central Yunakivka.
+On 7–8 June 2025, Russian forces moved into central Yunakivka.
 On June 10, Russian forces took the highway in Yunakivka, cutting the town off of supplies and its logistics.
+DeepStateMap.Live reported that Russian forces were 20 kilometers away from the regional capital of Sumy.
 On June 22, Ukrainian forces took back Andriivka.
 However, Russian forces retook the village four days later.

-On 14 June, DeepStateMap.Live reported that Russian forces were 20 kilometers away from the regional capital of Sumy.
+By the end of June 2025, Ukrainian commander Syrskyi claimed that Ukraine halted further Russian advances inside Sumy Oblast.

+Aftermath

 Beginning on 11–12 July, the 225th Assault Battalion launched an assault to retake the village of Kindrativka from Russian forces.
 After two days, the regiment had advanced up to 4 kilometers (2.5 miles) and had encircled the 30th and 40th Motorized Rifle Regiments along with the "elite" 155th Naval Infantry Brigade, each of which they claimed had just 300 to 840 men.
 (Note: Out of an established strength of "around" 2,000.)
-On 17–18 July, Russian forces unsuccessfully tried to save their trapped forces, which were finally defeated on 24 July.
-During the offensive, claimed to be Ukraine's "most substantial ground force success" since the 2024 Kursk offensive, the Ukrainians claimed to have killed, wounded or captured 700–1,000 Russian troops, including the commander of the 30th Regiment.

-On July 25, DeepStateMap.Live reported that Ukrainian forces had completely liberated Kindrativka.
+On 17–18 July, Russian forces unsuccessfully tried to save their trapped forces, which were defeated on 24 July.
+During the offensive, claimed by Ukraine to be the "most substantial ground force success" since the 2024 Kursk offensive, the Ukrainians claimed to have killed, wounded or captured 700–1,000 Russian troops, including the commander of the 30th Regiment.
+On 22 July, Ukrainian forces claimed to have retaken the village of Andriivka.
+Three days later, DeepStateMap.Live reported that Ukrainian forces had completely retaken the village of Kindrativka.